haoyxc/ilovemylife/README.md

   - Input from user to create a profile
 - Home Page
   - Can post, see active users, see friends list, see friend recommendations, see friend requests, remove existing friends, search for users
+  - Posts are displayed 5 at a time and user can scroll
   - friends and posts dynamically reload
 - Profile page
   - post on other people's timeline, view posts to each person, check friend status
 - Post features
   - Can be public/friend only, can like/view likes (by clicking on the likes button), add comments (dynamically reloads)
-- Backend routes (interact with frontend functionality)
+- Backend routes (interact with frontend functionality) that read and write to database.
+Models for:
+  - friends
+  - users
+  - posts
+  - postLikes
+  - postComments

 ###### Bonus: